af2570/clickbait_classifier/README.txt

 	train.py: collect featuresets of training data, write them to training_data.json

 	test.py: train classifier and test on test_clickbait.json and test_news.json
-		TO RUN: python test.py [news/clickbait/all]
+		TO RUN: python test.py [news OR clickbait OR all]

 	testing_data\test_clickbait.json: corpus of headlines from Buzzfeed (not in training corpus) for testing results\output_clickbait.txt: output from test.py on test_clickbait.json